 \citet{bil98} argued that losing angular momentum via gravitational wave emission limits the spin frequencies \citep[see][for an updated discussion]{git19}.
-Although gravitational wave torques are inefficient at frequencies like $600~{\rm Hz}$ \citep{har+08,pap+11a}, they are strong enough to balance the accretion torque for frequencies greater than $700~{\rm Hz}$.
-The quadrupole moments required by gravitational emission are caused either by quadrupolar mountains at the star's crust \citep{bil98,ush+00} or the r-mode instability \citep{and98}.
-On the other hand, accretion torques due to thick \citep{and+05} and thin \citep{has11,pat+12} discs are suggested to be sufficient to understand the equilibrium frequencies \citep[see][for a detailed discussion of solely disc-accretion torque and additional gravitational torque scenarios based on the spin distributions of neutron stars in LMXBs]{pat+17}.
+Gravitational radiation torques can be strong enough to balance the accretion torque at high frequencies because the gravitational wave radiation increases with the fifth power of the angular frequency (see equation~\eqref{eq:torque_gw}).
+The quadrupole moments required by gravitational wave emission are caused either by quadrupolar mountains at the star's crust \citep{bil98,ush+00} or by the r-mode instability \citep{and98}.
+On the other hand, accretion torques resulting from thick \citep{and+05} and thin \citep{has11,pat+12} discs are suggested to be sufficient to explain the equilibrium frequencies \citep[see][for a detailed discussion of solely disc-accretion torque and additional gravitational radiation torque scenarios based on the spin distributions of neutron stars in LMXBs]{pat+17}.

-\citet{bha17} showed that a transient source could spin up to higher frequencies than a persistent source within the standard disc scenario due to high deviations from the average mass-accretion rate in each outburst.
-Therefore, they argued that additional spin-down torques are required to explain the equilibrium spin frequencies.
+\citet{bha17} showed that a transient source could spin up to higher frequencies than could a persistent source within the standard disc scenario owing to large deviations from the average mass accretion rate in each outburst.
+They therefore argued that additional spin-down torques are required to explain the equilibrium spin frequencies.
 With the same motive, \citet{dan17} suggested that disc-trapping \citep{dan12} is the significant cause of the spin-down of AMXPs.
-In this model, the inner radius of the disc is trapped around the corotation radius where the Keplerian angular velocity of the disc matches with the star's angular velocity, and the star continues to spin down for low accretion rates.
-As a result, the star ends up with a lower spin frequency after an outburst compared to the usual scenarios.
+In this model, the inner radius of the disc is trapped around the corotation radius, where the Keplerian angular velocity of the disc matches with the star's angular velocity, and the star continues to spin down for low accretion rates.
+As a result, the star ends up with a lower spin frequency after an outburst than in the usual scenarios.